 Admission and Application Information for Students From Countries other than the United States

 The College of Law welcomes applications from students who are citizens of countries other than the United States.
 The study of law in the United States is very different than it is in many other countries.
 Most North American law schools (including the University of Nebraska College of Law) offer the Juris Doctor (JD) degree, and admit only students who have or will have an undergraduate degree ( i.e., the first degree from a college or university) prior to the time they begin their legal studies.
 Despite its name, the JD degree is not an advanced degree in law.
 It is, instead, a professional law degree that requires three years of study.
 Students who are interested in an advanced degree in law are most likely interested in a LL.M. degree.
-The College of Law currently offers an LL.M. in Space, Cyber, and Telecommunications Law
+The College of Law currently offers an LL.M. in Space, Cyber, and National Security Law.

 The study of law in the United States is very expensive.
 You should not apply to the College of Law unless you have available to you the total amount of funds necessary to finance your legal education.